 The Geminid meteor shower got its name from the zodiac constellation Gemini, as the shower’s radiant is located in the constellation Gemini during peak activity.

-You don’t need any special equipment, such as a pair of binoculars or a telescope, to see the Geminid meteor shower.
-A meteor shower is best seen with the naked eye.
+Tip 1: You don’t need any special equipment, such as a pair of binoculars or a telescope, to see the Geminid meteor shower.
+A meteor shower is best visible with the naked eye.

-Find a safe, dark place away from city lights where a large portion of the sky is seen.
+Tip 3: Find a safe, dark place away from city lights where a large portion of the sky is seen.
 Lie down or sit on a lawn chair and look straight up at the sky, facing roughly southeast.
-Bring blankets and sleeping bags to avoid a cold.
+Bring hot drinks, blankets, and sleeping bags to stay warm.

-It will take around 30 minutes for your eyes to adjust to the darkness, and don’t look at your cell phone as the bright light from its screen will interrupt your night vision.
+Tip 4: It will take around 30 minutes for your eyes to adjust to the darkness.
+Don’t look at your cell phone, as the bright light from its screen will interrupt your night vision.

-Be patient, as the celestial show of the Geminid meteor shower will be visible until dawn.
+Tip 5: Be patient, as the celestial show of the Geminid meteor shower will be visible until dawn.
+You’ll see more Geminid meteors as the night progresses, reaching its peak around 2 a.m. (your local time).

 References